BryceCanyonCounty/bcc-banks/README.md

 -   **Armored Car Services (Separate Script):** Create an exciting career option for players who want to provide secure transportation for valuable assets.

-The **Feather Banks** is a comprehensive and dynamic addition to your FiveM server, enhancing immersion, realism, and player engagement.
-With its ongoing development and planned features, it ensures that your server remains at the forefront of the FiveM roleplay experience.
+The **Feather Banks** is a comprehensive and dynamic addition to your RedM server, enhancing immersion, realism, and player engagement.
+With its ongoing development and planned features, it ensures that your server remains at the forefront of the RedM roleplay experience.
 Elevate your server today with Feather Banks, where financial opportunities await!

 ### Dependencies